Movers From California to Texas: 2026 Cost & Best-Rated Carriers

 | 3-bedroom house | $6,800 – $11,500 | $4,400 – $7,200 | 5–10 days |

-What a California → Texas move actually costs in 2026
+What a California to Texas move actually costs in 2026

 Interstate moves from California to Texas are billed on weight and mileage, not by the hour.
 A typical 2-bedroom load weighs 5,000–7,000 lbs and runs $4,200 to $7,800 with a full-service van line, or $2,800 to $4,900 using a portable container service like U-Pack or PODS where you load and unload yourself.
 Add $900–$1,400 for one car on an open auto-transport carrier.

-A two-person SF apartment with about 5,800 lbs of household goods, originating from a 3rd-floor walk-up in the Mission and delivering to a single-family home in East Austin, came in at $6,150 on a binding-not-to-exceed quote in late 2025.
-That included origin packing of fragile-only items, full-value protection at $0.60/lb deductible, and a 7-day delivery spread.
+A two-person SF apartment with about 5,800 lbs of household goods, originating from a 3rd-floor walk-up in the Mission and delivering to a single-family home in East Austin, would land around $6,150 on a binding-not-to-exceed quote in late 2025.
+That included origin packing of fragile-only items, released value protection at $0.60 per pound per article as the default liability level, and a 7-day delivery spread.

 How long does the move take?